kaustin Jim motorcyle Edelweiss trip Paris France

 This coffee stop on our our last day and ride back to Versailles, was in a town with another beautiful Cathedral, this one showing evidence of the war with multiple bullet strikes on the right side below the slotted windows, possibly where German snipers were shooting from.

 In closing, my riding partner, model and good friend Kaussie is an incredibly beautiful person inside and out.
-The last few days of our trip included some serious problems regarding health, addiction, trust and consideration, which I hope can be resolved, and that we continue to be good friends and continue to work together.
 Love you Kaussie.

 And how would i sum up this Edelweiss trip From Paris to Omaha?
 If you're a hard core rider looking for challenging roads, this isn't for you.
 But if you've never been to Western France, want to share in the rich culture and history, especially when it comes to America's tole in World war II and D-day, this is a must.
 I have to tell you there were so many more places, pictures and stories from this trip that I just didn't have the space to put here.
 Which will give you much more to discover should you take the trip.
 This is just to wet your appetite.
 Bon Jour et Bon Voyage!